elasticio/elasticio.github.io/content/_guides/understanding-sample-errors.md

 ![Verified credentials](/assets/img/integrator-guide/sample-errors/verified-credentials.png)

 > Please note that not all errors can be fixed directly, for example, your credentials may be outdated.
 It also happens that third-party server can only accept connection from white-listed IP addresses.
 These errors cannot be seen in the [logs](/getting-started/logs-page).
+For more information see [White listing](#white-listing).

 ## Getaway Timeout error